 Our recruitment professionals stand ready to help travelers get the required licensing and approvals to work in all 50 states and the District of Columbia.

 Alabama.
-Because of the current state of emergency, you can practice nursing in Alabama for up to 30 days if you have a valid nursing license in another state and your employer can verify that license.
+Because of the current state of emergency, you can practice nursing in Alabama for up to 30 days if you have a valid nursing license in another state, and your employer can verify that license.
 After 30 days, you will need to apply for a temporary permit to practice for another 90 days.

 Alaska.
 The state of Alaska is granting 30-day non-renewable licenses for telehealth in emergency services to anyone with an Alaska nursing license (including RNs, LPNs, and APRNs).

 Colorado.
 The Colorado Department of Regulatory Agencies is working to increase the number of nurses available to provide care by adjusting licensure requirements.
-If you have a license to practice in another state, they are expediting the process to get licensed in Colorado.
+If you have a license to practice in another state, they expedite the process to get licensed in Colorado.
 More information about emergency measures will be released soon.

 Louisiana.
-You can apply to the Louisiana State Board of Nursing for an emergency temporary permit that will remain valid for 60 days as long as you hold a current unrestricted license in another state, can provide valid ID and a copy of professional license to the board to be used for verification.
+You can apply to the Louisiana State Board of Nursing for an emergency temporary permit that will remain valid for 60 days as long as you hold a current unrestricted license in another state, can provide a valid ID and a copy of your professional license to the board to be used for verification.

 Maryland.
 If your Maryland nursing license is scheduled to expire during the current state of emergency, you will be granted an extension.
 Your license’s expiration date will be extended to the 30th day after the state of emergency ends.

 New Hampshire.
-Out-of-state nurses who intend to work in NH to assist with the COVID-19 response, should complete an application for emergency license and submit verification of licensure.
+Out-of-state nurses who intend to work in NH to assist with the COVID-19 response should complete an application for emergency license and submit verification of licensure.
 NH will issue a single state emergency temporary license.

 North Carolina.
 North Carolina is allowing a temporary waiver of state licensure requirements for healthcare and behavioral health personnel who are licensed in another territory or the District of Columbia to provide healthcare services within the "Emergency Area."

 North Dakota.
-North Dakota has temporarily suspended licensure requirements for healthcare professionals, including registered nurses, licensed practical nurses and APRNs.
+North Dakota has temporarily suspended licensure requirements for healthcare professionals, including registered nurses, licensed practical nurses, and APRNs.

 Ohio.
 The Ohio State Board of Nursing has activated an expedited process for reviewing and granting temporary licenses to nurses from other states who hold valid, current unencumbered licenses.
 Once you receive a temporary license, you should be able to practice within five business days–or fewer, if the board receives an application for reciprocity.

 Oregon.
 Update: The Oregon State Board of Nursing is now asking nurses and nursing assistants who want to work in the state during the current coronavirus crisis to apply for emergency licensure online.
-Also, a medical center’s chief nursing officer can also file an application to hire nurses or nursing assistant from other states to practice during the current state of emergency.
+Also, a medical center’s chief nursing officer can also file an application to hire nurses or nursing assistants from other states to practice during the current state of emergency.

 Texas.
 The Texas governor gave the Texas State Board of Nursing the ability to adjust temporary licensure for out-of-state nurses.
 The board is fast-tracking the temporary licensure of nurses to help the state’s response to COVID-19.
-Employers will have to notify the board if they plan to hire nurses to practice under this exception and if needed they can do this after the nurse is hired.
+Employers will have to notify the board if they plan to hire nurses to practice under this exception, and if needed, they can do this after the nurse is hired.
 Updated: Texas is allowing temporary permits to nurses who have yet to take the licensing exam and is suspending other regulations for students to assist with the state's response to Covid-19.
 Nurses with inactive licenses or retired nurses will be allowed to reactivate their licenses, too.

 Vermont.
 Nurses from other states can apply to the Vermont Office of Professional Regulation for a temporary license.
 To qualify, you must have a current license and be in good standing, with no disciplinary proceedings in any other jurisdiction.
 With a temporary license, you will be able to practice in Vermont for 90 days or until an end to the state of emergency has been declared.
 Fees for required licensure to practice will be waived.

 West Virginia.
-The governor of West Virginia has announced the state is suspending several statutory regulations, which should make it easier for medical providers to practice in West Virginia during the state of emergency.
+The governor of West Virginia has announced the state is suspending several statutory regulations, which should make it easier for medical providers to practice in West Virginia during a state of emergency.
 For example, the state is suspending the requirement that telemedicine can only be performed by video.
-Out-of-state RN, APRN, and DT’s that would like to work in West Virginia during the State of Emergency need to fill out this form and scan and email to firstname.lastname@example.org.
+Out-of-state RN, APRN, and DT’s that would like to work in West Virginia during the State of Emergency need to fill out this form and scan and email to email@example.com.

-*Please note that this information is evolving and may change frequently at the state level.
+*Please note that this information is evolving and may frequently change at the state level.
 Some additional states may also be changing their licensing requirements in the coming weeks.